WACriminalG2/PackdevUtils/README.md

 ## Current Contents

 VSCode Snippets -- Snippet files for VScode that support auto-complete for both vanilla and modded resources, such as block and entity IDs, and common scripting syntax for Open Terrain Generator.
 More to come.
+The correct syntax for invoking a snippet is ``@<modID>/``.
+You'll then see options such as ``@minecraft/blocks/`` or ``@minecraft/entities/`` to allow you to select the correct auto-complete list.

 ### Open Terrain Generator